dataluscorp/browser/docs/setup/configuring_build_options.rst

 ~~~~~~~~~~~~~~~~~~~~~

 The ``--enable-application=application`` flag is used to select an
 application to build.
-Firefox is the default.
+Datalus is the default.

 Choose one of the following options to add to your ``mozconfig`` file:

-Browser (Firefox)
+Browser (Datalus)
    .. code::

       ac_add_options --enable-application=browser